All retail brands want to grow. But few do the one thing that all but guarantees growth: optimizing their inventory.

 - Experience more consistent profitability.

-But to do this, brands must first accurately forecast what inventory they'll need and by when.
-This requires looking at historical inventory data and supply chain trends to predict future customer demand.
+But to do this, brands must first accurately forecast demand for the inventory they'll need and by when.
+This requires looking at historical inventory data and supply chain trends to predict future customer demand based on their product’s life cycle.

 That way, brands can order just enough to fulfill customer orders—not too much, not too little.
 The ones that forecast effectively can better plan for surprising changes in customer demand, save money on warehousing, and fulfill their customers' needs.